Related articles

 app/views/my_controller/index.html.erb:

-Webpacker’s documentation states the following:
+The Webpacker documentation states the following:

-• Include your Sprockets Javascript files in your views using javascript_include_tag
+• Include your Sprockets Javascript files in your views using javascript_include_tag (notice the difference:javascript_include_tag

 • Do your thing.

-Note : you might ask why there are both a manifest.js file and a config.assets.precompile array that serve the same purpose of exposing top-level targets to compile.
-This is for retro-compatibility purposes.
-The upgrading instructions discourage you to use the latter.
+I personally try to avoid this as much as possible, but it's worth knowing.Note: you might ask why there is both a manifest.js file and a config.assets.precompile which serve the same purpose of exposing high-level targets to compilation.
+This is for backwards compatibility reasons.
+Les upgrade instructions advise you not to use the latter.

 1. Create a new Rails 6 application